 If there is an asset class for it, you can probably find it on TD Ameritrade, as they have more than 1,200 fund offerings to choose from.
 You can put them in your standard account, or start an IRA or 529 plan with them, which is a much needed bit of flexibility TD Ameritrade provides.

-One of the best things about TD Ameritrade is that there is no minimum account deposit to uphold.
+TD Ameritrade also highlights on its website that there are no minimum account deposit requirements.
 That means for new traders just getting into the market, you can put in as little as you like and see whether it fits you.

-Trading is typically done through TD Ameritrade’s Thinkorswim Trading Platform, which is highly rated (and for good reason).
+Trading is typically done through TD Ameritrade’s, which is highly rated (and for good reason).
 The whole Thinkorswim interface is user-friendly and easy to follow, tracking stock performance in real time, offering risk monitoring and trade analysis, and much more.

-Not only does Thinkorswim arm investors with a lot of info, but there are additional features that help users make smart trades.
+Not only does TD Ameritrade arm investors with a lot of info, but there are additional features that help users make smart trades.
 Chief among them are the Pattern Matcher, Strategy Desk, Market Motion Detector, QuoteScope, and Command Center 2.0, all of which can help you trade more intelligently.

 Real-time risk monitoring and tracking stock performance are a central part of online stock trading, and TD Ameritrade offers live streaming video of CNBC Plus, live market charts and active trading interfaces to better equip you with the tools you need for good investing.